Aeshaa/starter-hugo-academic/content/project/AR_for_CSI/index.md

 ### AR Technologies studied:
 #### 1. HoloLens
+{{< figure src="hololens.avif" >}}

 #### 2. Google Glass
 #### 3. Smart Lenses

 ### Possible Challenges

 {{% callout note %}}
-This research work is from 2018.
-Although some of them might not have turned out very successful as of now, they were state-of-the-art back then.
-There has undoubtedly been numerous significant developments and modifications in such technologies and their implementations since.
+This research is dated 2018, and while some outcomes may not have seen success yet, they were cutting-edge at the time.
+Since then, there have been numerous noteworthy advancements and alterations in these technologies and how they are applied.
 {{% /callout %}}